 - Trim any plants that overwintered and you want to keep or replant.

-- Renew old potting soil by dumping it all in a large bin and mixing it with compost.
+- OR - Renew old potting soil by dumping it all in a large bin and mixing it with compost.
 I do this every year and only have to buy new potting soil occasionally - it works great!

-Tip 3: Water your plants well before planting.
+Tip 3: Water your plants well before planting

 This is actually one of the biggest keys to transplanting flowers - or any plant - that will help guarantee that they will do well:

-Tip 4: Add slow-release organic fertilizer and water-absorbing crystals to the pots.
+Tip 4: Add slow-release organic fertilizer and water-absorbing crystals to the pots

 If you do nothing else, after filling your pot 3/4 full of soil make sure to add these two things before planting your flowers:

 - Choose a slow-release organic fertilizer like this one with a good ratio of nitrogen (promotes green growth) and phosphorus (promotes flowering) - those labeled "all-purpose" are fine.
 There's a lot more options than there used to be, so many home center nursery departments carry organic options.

-Tip 5: Space plants according to your planter and massage the roots.
+Tip 5: Space plants according to your planter and massage the roots

-It's important to break up the roots a bit to break them up.
-This is important, especially for any plants that are root-bound, as it helps the roots start to grow into the soil.
+It's important to break up the roots a bit, especially for any plants that are root-bound, as it helps the roots start to grow into the soil.
 If you've ever pulled a sad plant out at mid-season to see that the root-ball is the same as when you planted it, you know what I'm talking about.

-Tips 6: Leave a 1-2" space between the soil and top of the pot and water well.
+Tips 6: Leave a 1-2" space between the soil and top of the pot and water well

-In the photos above are examples of plant spacing for regular pots, using the "thriller (tall plant), filler (medium/full plant), and spiller (trailing)" container formula:
+The photos above are examples of plant spacing for regular pots, using the "thriller (tall plant), filler (medium/full plant), and spiller (trailing)" container formula: